dawi9840/knn_pose_classification_create_csv/README.md

 *   Step 3-3:
 Key the output words to name an export file  in 'Set file'.
 Notice the file format is **'.csv'**.
 If all progresses complete made, the status will hint extract done detail information.

+The usage version 2 demo as the follow:

 ## File description